shakenfist/occystrap/README.md

 `catalog.json` is an Occy Strap specific artefact which maps which layers are used by which image.
 Each of the manifest files for the various images have been converted to have a unique name instead of `manifest.json` as well.

+You can use a different name for `catalog.json` if you'd like to store more than one set of Docker images in a single directory.
+This is useful when you want to store two sets of images, but it is likely they overlap.
+An example might be a single repository which stores multiple daily builds of a set of images.
+Specify a catalog filename with the `catalog-file` flag.
+This is just the filename, with a path relative to the merged directory.

+## Recovering an image from a merged directory

 To extract a single image from such a shared directory, use the `recreate-image` command:

 ```
 occystrap recreate-image merged_images homeassistant/home-assistant latest ha-latest.tar
 ```

+You can specify a catalog filename with `catalog-file` much like you did when creating the merged directory.

 ## Storing an image tarfile in a merged directory